libssh2/libssh2/docs/libssh2_channel_request_auth_agent.md

 Request that agent forwarding be enabled for this SSH session.
 This sends the request over this specific channel, which causes the agent listener to be started on the remote side upon success.
-This agent listener will then run for the duration of the SSH session.
+This agent listener is then run for the duration of the SSH session.

 To use agent forwarding, libssh2_session_callback_set2(3) must first be called to set **LIBSSH2_CALLBACK_AUTHAGENT**.
-This callback will be invoked when the remote host opens a connection to the local agent.
+This callback is invoked when the remote host opens a connection to the local agent.

 *channel* - Previously opened channel instance such as returned by